 2. Movo LV4 XLR Lavalier Microphone Kit

-Movo designed the LV4 XLR Lavalier Microphone Kit to give you a variety of recording options without needing to buy separate equipment.
+Movo designed the LV4 XLR Lavalier Microphone Kit to give you various recording options without needing to buy different equipment.
 It gives you one omnidirectional mic and one cardioid mic together in the same package.

-Compatible with Zoom H4n as well as a variety of other recording devices, the omnidirectional microphone picks up sound from all directions.
+Compatible with Zoom H4n and various other recording devices, the omnidirectional microphone picks up sound from all directions.
 The cardioid mic, by contrast, concentrates more on a 180º curve from the front and is less responsive to sounds from the back.
-That gives you the ability to find the perfect recording quality for the task at hand and takes the guesswork out of placement.
+These different options allow you to find the perfect recording quality for the task and take the guesswork out of placement.

 The 3-pin XLR connector ensures a stable connection between the microphone and your recording equipment.
 That provides balanced audio and reduces feedback, and the 6ft cables allow for freedom of movement.
-Complete with a 1-year warranty, this set of microphones has all your recording needs covered.
+Complete with a 1-year warranty, this set of microphones covers all your recording needs.

 - A set of two microphones (one omnidirectional and one cardioid) that broadens your recording capabilities